ninchistudios/musicproduction/end-to-end-checklist.md

 * Make sure the signal isn't clipping from one plugin to the next.
 This might not be visible on the master bus, but it will be audible.
 * The instruments should sound right & professional.
 Use reference.
 "People come for the sound and stay for the story".
 * If it sounds radio ready, it's good
+* If you can't hear it, delete it (noting poor hearing)

 #### General Tips